Evaluating PDPL Compliance in E-Commerce Websites: Insights and Lessons Learned from Human and LLM Analyses: Methods

 \subsection{\textbf{Compliance Definition}}

-We measure the privacy policy's declarations of: \begin{enumerate*} \item personal data retention period (retention), \item the right to request the destruction of personal data (destruction), \item the right to request a copy of personal data (copy), and \item a mechanism for filing complaints (complaint).\end{enumerate*} For short, we refer to the examined items as: retention, destruction, copy, and complaint.
+We measure the privacy policy's declarations of: \begin{inparaenum}[1)] \item personal data retention period (retention), \item the right to request the destruction of personal data (destruction), \item the right to request a copy of personal data (copy), and \item a mechanism for filing complaints (complaint)\end{inparaenum}.
+For short, we refer to the examined items, consequently, as: retention, destruction, copy, and complaint.
 The PDPL requirements for the items are listed in~\autoref{tab:rights}.

 We categorized websites' compliance into three categories: full-compliant, partial-compliant, and non-compliant.
 We examined the presence of a privacy policy and whether it informs data subjects about retention, destruction, copy, and complaint at a coarse-grained level.
 That is, whether the policy declares them or not, without examining the fine-grained details.
 We considered an item to be declared if the manual analysis answer to the item's question is \quotes{yes} or \quotes{other} (the latter typically used for edge cases).